beameio/beame-sdk/README.md

-# TestEnvironment To use tests from this repo, first run "npm install
+# Beame.IO sdk introduction

-@beameio/beame-api"
+To use tests from this repo, first run "npm install beame-api"

 Beame.IO sdk introduction.
 The beame.io sdk allows to easily register routable hostnames.
 This essentially allows access to a device without routeable IP address.
 Beame.io sdk provides ability to easily generate random hostnames, and get matching certificates for them.

-The beame.io service is desgiend to be used in bulk.
+The beame.io service is designed to be used in bulk.
 Its goal is providing strongly authenticated endpoint for accessing client devices, as well as easy and affordable access to use of x509 certificcates.